 Copyright 2013 James Marsh

-The stream continues to flow at a normal level with clear water.
+Good conditions exist.
+The stream is flowing near a normal level with clear water.
 Good hatches continue to take place.
-We received two good reports from customers fishing this past week.

 Stream Conditions: Afternoon Water Temperature: 46 (lower section)